Put to the test

 A bespoke approach works best

-To make informed judgements about the success or failure of a campaign, analyses of current and target performance, a clear briefing and the precise identification of the target audience and core messages are essential.
+To make well-founded assessments of a campaign’s success or failure, analyses of actual versus target performance, a clear briefing and the precise identification of the target audience and core messages are essential.
 Equally crucial is the choice of the appropriate evaluation method.
 If PR is intended as a sales-supporting measure, KPIs and business metrics are suitable for measuring success.
-If the aim is long-term image building or increasing brand awareness, social science survey methods such as questionnaires and interviews are appropriate.
-Whilst press clippings can be counted quickly and click figures easily recorded, in-depth interviews, media response analysis or focus groups are more labour-intensive.
+If the aim is long-term image-building or increasing brand awareness, social science research methods such as surveys and interviews are the way forward.
+Whilst press clippings can be counted quickly and click-through rates easily recorded, in-depth interviews, media response analysis or focus groups are more labour-intensive.

 The ideal approach lies in precision.
 Just as every campaign should be tailored to the target audience and the desired effect, the evaluation method must also be chosen accordingly.
-Only then can it yield sound insights that enable the optimisation of the next steps.
-We therefore recommend addressing the issue of performance monitoring as early as the briefing stage for PR activities, defining measurable objectives, and determining the evaluation method and the budget available for this purpose.
-This ensures that evaluation is on the agenda from the outset and does not get lost at the end due to a lack of time and budget.
+Only in this way can it yield sound insights that enable the optimisation of the next steps.
+We therefore recommend addressing the issue of performance monitoring as early as the briefing stage for PR activities, defining measurable objectives and establishing the evaluation method as well as the budget available for this purpose.
+In this way, evaluation is on the agenda from the outset and does not get sidelined at the end due to a lack of time or budget.

 Read more: